abatilo/github-action-locks/README.md

 use any value you want here to synchronize Actions within the same repo, workflows with multiple parallel jobs, or even Actions across repositories.

+**Note:** This example is pulling the image as its been built and pushed to DockerHub.
+Notice the `uses: docker://abatilo/github-action-locks:v1`.
+You could use `abatilo/github-action-locks@v1` to download and build the action from the GitHub Marketplace, but if you use the pre-built and published container, creating the lock is near instant as the final container contains nothing but the statically compiled Go binary.
+This download only takes 1-2 seconds as opposed to having to rebuild this Action on every execution, which would involve downloading dependencies and building the binary.

 ```yaml
 name: Main
 on: [push, pull_request]